sasakiassociates/speckle-hackathon/viewer-sandbox/readme.md

 ### Instructions

-- `npm install` in this package
+- `yarn install` in this package
-- `npx lerna bootstrap` in repo root to set up symlink with viewer package
-- `npm run dev` to run the sandbox, it's available at `localhost:3033`
+- `yarn run dev` to run the sandbox, it's available at `localhost:3033`

 ## Linting

 Use `npm run lint` to run ESLint and you can also run `npm run lint:tsc` to lint with the TypeScript compiler

-## @speckle/objectloader
+## hacky-sack

-NOTE: npm package for objectloader does not contain dist folder HACK(athon) solution. run `speckle-server\packages\objectloader>npm run build:dev` the MANUALLY COPY the dist folder into `node_modules` for convenience the dist is also copied to _hacky_even_for_a_hackathon/objloader/dist
+Speckle's npm packages are correctly configured with 'dist' folders.
+This folder provides a hacky workaround that just pulls everything down locally.
+This also lets us add custom code (like size counts and selection support).